chantelwetzel-noaa/data_summary/doc/_main.md

 # Rock sole
  The most recent assessment of Rock sole was a data-limited assessment conducted in 2010.
 Across available data, Rock sole have been observed and sampled generally by both commercial and recreational fisheries.

  Across all years of available data, commercial fisheries have collected a total of 2,236 length observations, 0 age readings, and 812 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 1,767 length observations, 0 age readings, and 812 otoliths that are available to be aged.
-In California, since 2000, a total of 1,054 length observations, 0 age readings, and 107 otoliths have been collected In Oregon, since 2000, a total of 713 length observations, 0 age readings, and 705 otoliths have been collected
+In California, since 2000, a total of 1,054 length observations, 0 age readings, and 107 otoliths have been collected.
+In Oregon, since 2000, a total of 713 length observations, 0 age readings, and 705 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 926 length observations, 0 age readings, and 15 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 925 length observations, 0 age readings, and 15 otoliths that are available to be aged.
-In California, since 2003, a total of 836 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 65 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 24 length observations, 0 age readings, and 15 otoliths have been collected
+In California, since 2003, a total of 836 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 65 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 24 length observations, 0 age readings, and 15 otoliths have been collected.